Hacker-Craft: Hacker Boat Company flourishes

 The boat works on the Clinton River in Mount Clemens continued to expand, and by 1928 they provided 35000 sqft of floor space for the handcrafting of fine mahogany runabouts.
-That year the influential "Pageant of Progress" reported that the Hacker Boat Company employed sixty-eight men with demand growing rapidly.
+That year the "Pageant of Progress" reported that the Hacker Boat Company employed sixty-eight men with demand growing rapidly.
 Sales for that year were $450,000 (about $5,000,000 2009 USD).
-Along with a handful of others, such as Gar Woods and Chris-Crafts, Hacker's gleaming mahogany runabouts captured the public imagination with their elegant design and breakneck speed and in the process quickly became the must-have play thing for the rich and famous.
+Along with a handful of others, such as Gar Woods and Chris-Crafts, Hacker's mahogany runabouts captured the public imagination with their elegant design and breakneck speed and in the process quickly became a must-have play thing for the wealthy.

 In 1930 the King of Siam ordered a custom-built 40 ft Landau-top runabout powered with an 800 hp Packard engine.
 Only four authorized dealers offered Hacker boats to the public during this period.
 The company did most of its business through factory direct orders from the customer, and excelled in custom-built craft.